od6ado/od6ado/README.md

+In the far reaches of African trade, only data survives.

-Building Africa Trade Intelligence — export compliance and market intelligence for African commodity exporters.
+Building Africa Trade Intelligence — export compliance and market intelligence for commodity exporters on the continent.

-Previously: Optometry (KNUST), Africa Manager @ Metis
+Turning information asymmetry into unfair advantage, one data point at a time.

+Optometrist by training.
+Builder by compulsion.
 Accra, Ghana 🇬🇭

-ati-platform.com
+ati-platform.com · samuel@ati-platform.com